horacioibrahim/siscomando/README.md

 For successfully deployment you need kwnow that basically the cordova project already was created and the "deployment flow" is only to build .html, .js, .css and images to `DIRECTORY_PROJECT/scapp/www` folder.
 The
 `www` folder is a concept from cordova's projects (if you uses it. you knows).

-# Deploy in the device:
+# Deploy in the device (in the terminal):
     1. Connect the device
-    2. Check if it's connected with: $ adb devices (you can need run adb without arguments to run adb server)
+    2. Check if it's connected with:
+        $ adb devices (you can need run adb without arguments to run adb server)
     3. Run custom script:
         $ cd DIRECTORY_PROJECT/
         $ ./deploy.sh